12 Days in Taiwan – Itinerary Retrospection

-These twelve days in Taiwan has been our longest family vacation so far, and the kids have endured the constant movement and changing of accommodations very well.
-I think they’re ready for an even longer trip the next time: assuming if I can get that much time off work again!
+These twelve days in Taiwan have been our longest family vacation so far, and the kids have endured the constant movement and changing of accommodations very well.
+I think they’re ready for an even longer trip the next time, assuming I can get that much time off work again!

-We stuck close to our planned itinerary, excepting changes in most of our dining places, inclusion of a few additional places, and dropping one major activity on Day 11.
-So here’s our usual post summarizing the various places and activities we covered, including also a few places of note that we dined at, over the period with approximate pricing and our recommended period of stay in each place of visitation.
+We stuck close to our planned itinerary, except for changes in most of our dining places, the inclusion of a few additional places, and dropping one major activity on Day 11.
+So here’s our usual post summarizing the various places and activities we covered, including also a few places of note that we dined at over the period, with approximate pricing and our recommended period of stay in each place of visitation.
 The admission prices I’ve noted below are also for each adult.

 This will be a super long post, so I’ll split my summary comments into two parts.
 Do bear with me.
 Here’s Part 1 that covers Days 1 to 6, with Part 2 that covers Days 7 to 12 in the next post.